canonical/ubuntu-mir/README.md

 RULE: - Is debian/rules a mess?
 Ideally it uses dh and overrides to make it as
 RULE:   tiny as possible.
 RULE: - If a package shall be promoted it should NOT be on the lto-disabled
-RULE:   list, but the fix, or the work-around should be directly in the package
+RULE:   list, but the fix, or the workaround should be directly in the package
 RULE:   to enforce maintainer awareness and make it more visible to anyone
 RULE:   looking at the package - see https://wiki.ubuntu.com/ToolChain/LTO.